Skip to main contentDesign De Novo Antibodies

 Experimental Validation

-The authors use cryo-EM and to demonstrate the folding of the generated structures into Igs at the intended binding site.
+The authors use cryo-EM to demonstrate the folding of the generated structures into Igs at the intended binding site.

 Methods